BigDataForSanDiego/2019-Team-220/proposal_submission_form.md

 - [ ] Your question:

 **Smart Education**
-- [ ] How can schools better utilize their physical resources?
+- [] How can schools better utilize their physical resources?
 - [ ] How to provide better school bus routing plan for San Diego Unified School Districts?
-- [ ] Your question:
+- [X] Your question: How can SD COUNTY SCHOOLS better allocate resources to serve under-privileged students and improve their GRADUATION RATE AND TIME?

 **Smart Transportation**
 - [ ] How can San Diegans make better transportation decisions of getting from point A to Z that leaves a smaller carbon footprint?